 - One Head Taller: She's almost half a foot taller than Waverly, and her officer's boots only make it worse.
 (A set photo of the actors goofing around shows that Nicole is actually tall enough in uniform for Waverly's head to fit under her chin.)

-- Promoted to Opening Titles: Starting in season two. ((Though interestingly, despite being reported as a regular, she isn't actually in the credits.))
+- Promoted to Opening Titles: Starting in season two.
+Though she doesn't get placed in the opening credits until 3.03.